shanukat/Kafka_Producer_api/README.md

 How to install KAFKA in local?

-It's easy to setup KAFKA in local using docker containers.create a new file called docker-compose.yml file and creating a new topic inside the yml file as below.
+It's easy to setup KAFKA in local using docker containers.first start the Docker Engine and create a new file called docker-compose.yml file and creating a new topic inside the yml file as below.
 KAFKA_CREATE_TOPICS: "MyTransactionTopic:1:1"

 Navigate via the command line to the folder where you saved the docker-compose.yml file.
 Then, run the following command to start the images: docker-compose up